How I work:

 - Solution-Focused Brief Therapy (SFBT)

-SFBT is future-focused, goal-directed, and focuses on solutions, rather than on the problems that brought you to seek therapy.
+We might focus on solutions, that are future-focused and goal-directed, rather than on the problems that brought you to therapy.

 - Transpersonal Counselling

-A phenomenon or experience in which your sense of identity or self extends beyond the individual or personal (trans) to encompass wider aspects of humankind, life, psyche or cosmos.
-Thus, I may employ mindfulness and other types of meditation or stillness practice adapted from Eastern spiritual disciplines in order to facilitate the expansion of awareness.
+I could help establish a sense of identity or self that extends beyond the individual or personal (trans) to encompass wider aspects of humankind, life, psyche or nature.
+I may employ mindfulness and other types of meditation and stillness practices adapted from Eastern spiritual disciplines in order to facilitate expansion of awareness.

 - Integrative Counselling

-Integrative counselling combines elements of various different theories, and makes use of the attributes of these different approaches, providing a specifically tailored integrated approach considered advantageous to a client.
+Integrative counselling combines elements of various different theories, and makes use of the attributes of these different approaches, providing a specifically tailored integrated approach considered advantageous to you as a client.